 Users can easily install WordPress and other software on their server from ‘Install script’.

 The script will install all the dependencies and the software itself automatically.
-After the installation is done admin can check/edit the files in the file manager.
+After the installation is done, the admin can check/edit the files in the file manager.

 Edit PHP Settings for Virtual servers

-Each virtual server’s PHP settings can be changed individually.
-Just login to virtual server and go under Services > Configure Website.
+We can change each virtual server’s PHP settings individually.
+Just log in to the virtual server and go under Services > Configure Website.

 So these are just some of the features that Virtualmin has.
-It has a lot more options but I think I have covered major functions.
-One can easily manage hosting services using Virtualmin.
-It allows to create virtual servers extremely easy.
+It has a lot more options, but I think I have covered major functions.
+One can easily manage to host services using Virtualmin.
+It allows creating virtual servers easy.

 Clients can install major applications using pre-installed and pre-configured scripts.
 Installing Virtualmin is also very easy.

-The team has developed an script which will configure Virtualmin on your server easily.
-You need to have root access to the server, server should have internet connection.
+The team has developed a script that will configure Virtualmin on your server easily.
+You need to have root access to the server; the server should have an internet connection.
 In my case, I launched a digitalocean server which literally took 2 minutes to create a Ubuntu server.

 Run the installation script –